FERPA for Students

 Withholding the Release of Information

-According to FERPA, a student can request, while still enrolled, that the institution not release any directory information about him/her.
+According to FERPA, students can request, while still enrolled, that the institution not release any directory information about themselves.
 Institutions must comply with this request.
 At Caltech, students who wish to restrict the release of directory information about themselves must complete a Request To Restrict Directory Information form (PDF), available at the Office of the Registrar.
 Students have the choice of restricting online student directory information or they can restrict the release of all of their directory information.
 The completed form must be submitted in person to the Registrar's Office and must be accompanied by a photo I.D.
 Students will be required to renew the request at the beginning of each academic year.

 Students who wish to restrict directory information should realize that THIS ACTION COULD HAVE NEGATIVE CONSEQUENCES.
 The names of students who have restricted their directory information will not appear in the commencement bulletin and other university publications.
 Also, employers, credit card companies, loan agencies, scholarship committees and the like will be denied any of your directory information and will be told, "I'm sorry, but we have no information available about this person's attendance at Caltech."